The module lifecycle stage: Preview

 status: 'True'

-type: ScaledToLastValidConfigurationA False status indicates a problem at one stage or another, or incomplete state synchronization.
+type: AvailableA False status indicates an issue at one of the stages or incomplete state synchronization.

-For such a state, a reason and message with a description will be specified.
+For such a state, the reason and message fields contain an explanation.

 - lastTransitionTime: '2025-09-23T14:53:33Z'